Medication-Assisted Treatment and Support with the Use of Vivitrol

 Pregnant women, people with kidney and liver problems, and those with bleeding problems such as low platelets and hemophilia cannot take Vivitrol as well.

-As a full-service rehabilitation center, Seacliff Recovery Center offers a variety of substance use addiction treatments including Medication-Assisted Treatment and Support, with initial individual assessments to evaluate the appropriate level of care for each and every patient, and identify the best option for drug addiction treatment.
+As a full-service rehabilitation center, R&R Recovery at Seacliff offers a variety of substance use addiction treatments including Medication-Assisted Treatment and Support, with initial individual assessments to evaluate the appropriate level of care for each and every patient, and identify the best option for drug addiction treatment.

 Medication-Assisted Treatment and Support with the use of Vivitrol is just one of the many choices one may have for treating substance use addiction.
-Consult with Seacliff Recovery Center about the best treatment choices for every individual.
+Consult with R&R Recovery at Seacliff about the best treatment choices for every individual.